-During the Quarter, the Company completed and filed the formal independent technical report on the PEA on the Separation Rapids Lithium Deposit (the "Deposit") prepared by Micon International Limited ("Micon").
-The Deposit was originally evaluated by Avalon in 1997-2000 as a potential producer of lithium minerals for glass-ceramics under a Pre-feasibility Study ("PFS") (also prepared by Micon) in 2000.
-The purpose of this 2016 PEA was to investigate the potential for recovery of a lithium product suitable for the battery market from the same lithium resource, and the results confirm a technically viable process and positive economics for the recovery of a battery-grade lithium hydroxide product.
+During the quarter ended November 30, 2016, the Company completed and filed the formal independent technical report on the PEA on the Separation Rapids Lithium Deposit (the "Deposit") prepared by Micon International Limited ("Micon").
+The Deposit was originally evaluated by Avalon in 1997-2000 as a potential producer of lithium minerals (petalite) for glass-ceramics under a Prefeasibility Study ("2000 PFS") (also prepared by Micon) in 2000.
+The purpose of this 2016 PEA was to investigate the potential for recovery of a lithium product suitable for the battery market from the same lithium resource, and the results confirm a technically viable process and positive economics for the recovery of a battery-grade lithium hydroxide product from a petalite concentrate.